-Bacardi is the largest spirits brand in the world that is private and family owned.
+Bacardi is the largest spirits brand in the world that is private and with the ownership in the family.
 It was founded 1862 in Santiago de Cuba as a rum distillery and today it owns over 200 brands and labels.
 Little people know that the story of Bacardi actually starts in Spain long before that.
 Further insights into the history of the white rum and its connection to Sitges can be seen by touring the Casa Bacardi international visitor centre.
 They include the story of the origin of the famous bat logo.

 Find your accommodation now!

-When the Cuban War of Independence started, Bacardi’s eldest son was arrested several times for joining the rebels.
-While the women of the family were exiled in Kingston, Jamaica, the company was run by Emilio’s brothers Jose and Facundo.
-After the end of the Cuban war, today’s popular drinks Daiquiri and Cuba Libre were both invented using Bacardi Rum.
-Under the management of Bacardi’s son Facundo M. Bacardi, the company started its first international expansion opening a bottling plant in Barcelona in 1910.
+When the Cuban War of Independence started, the arresnt of the Bacardi’s eldest son came several times for joining the rebels.
+While the women of the family were exile in Kingston, Jamaica, the company was run by Emilio’s brothers Jose and Facundo.
+After the end of the Cuban war, today’s popular drinks Daiquiri and Cuba Libre both use Bacardi Rum.
+Subsequently, under the management of Bacardi’s son Facundo M. Bacardi, the company started its first international expansion opening a bottling plant in Barcelona in 1910.